NegatioN/negation.github.io/_favorites/quote_94.md

 ---
 text: >
-  "The longer we dwell on our misfortunes, the greater is their power to harm us." - Voltaire
+  "The thing that is really hard, and really amazing, is giving up on being perfect and beginning the work of becoming yourself." - Anna Quindlen
 type: quote
 ---